AdobeDocs/advertising.en/help/integrations/audience-manager/media-data-integration/overview.md

 ## How the Data is Tracked

 The Audience Manager impression and click event pixels are cookie-based.
-The pixels don't capture events that occur in cookie-less environments, such as mobile apps.<!-- Verify if this is still correct. -->
+The pixels don't capture events that occur in environments without cookies, such as mobile apps and connected TV (CTV).<!-- 6/24: CTV inventory isn't clickable, and impression tracking would be lost when we convert users from IP to cookies. -->

 ### Impression-Tracking Pixels